duqtools/duqtools/CONTRIBUTING.md

 One of the code owners will review your code and request changes if needed.
 Once your changes have been approved, your contributions will become part of *duqtools*. 🎉

-## Getting started with develoment
+## Getting started with development

 ### Setup